mecsbalint/workbooks/workbooks/module_python.md

 * How can you use pandas objects in a C extension module?
 What is the difference between pandas and normal python objects?
 * How can Python Interpreter use a C extension module?
 * What is Cython?
+* How do you do static typing in Cython?
+Why is it important?